A Health Information Management Degree Preparing You to Change Lives

 - Option 1: An associate degree in an allied health field, information technology, business administration, or from a CAHIIM-accredited, or AHIMA-approved (prior to 2006) Associate degree HIT program

-- Option 2: Current active HIM or Revenue Cycle industry certifications or a WGU pathway credential such as MCCAP, MACCP or approved WGU Academy pathway
+- Option 2: Current active HIM or Revenue Cycle industry certifications or an approved WGU Academy pathway

 - Option 3: A résumé showing one year of administrative healthcare-related work experience within the last three years, or an active healthcare-related certification, or three years of information technology experience or healthcare business management experience

 - Escalation to Program Chair for review

 As a condition for placement in most professional practice sites, students are required to have a background check and/or drug screening to meet requirements set by individual sites as well as by WGU.
 Previous misdemeanor or felony convictions may affect eligibility for placement during Professional Practice Experience.

 Students must submit to a criminal background check before engaging in Professional Placement Experiences.

 Safety Notice: WGU and the College of Health Professions (CHP) are committed to the health, safety, and well-being of all patients, community members, and key stakeholders that interact with WGU students at various clinical/host sites.
 Interactions might include direct patient interaction, observation experiences, laboratory experiences, project development, or conducting research.
 Standard compliance verification for students in applicable CHP programs is required to protect the public, meet CHP program expectations, reasonably assure compliance with state regulatory board requirements, meet WGU’s contractual and legal obligations with clinical partners, and support WGU’s mission to prepare students who will be qualified to enter their desired field.
 Compliance items may include, but are not limited to, background checks, immunizations, and drug screens as needed.

 Get Your Enrollment Checklist